walterfreeman/phy211/syllabus.md

 We will alternate between presentation and practice.
 We will first introduce you to the new ideas we are studying If you have done the reading ahead of class, these presentations will serve as review and enrichment.

-We will also demonstrate for you the analytic processes involved in solving problems. **I will always have time to discuss your questions about the homework or recitation activities**.
+We will also demonstrate for you the analytic processes involved in solving problems. **We will always have time to discuss your questions about the homework or recitation activities**.
 Need hints on your homework?
 Ask.

 **At any time during class, we encourage you to ask questions and make comments about physics**.
 If you do not understand something, ask.